-It’s been a long time since we’ve heard triumphant trumpet solos in the electronic music world.
-The last, most distinctive track to do so would be Capital Cities’ Safe and Sound, but that was a song which was more bubbly nature.
+It’s been a long time since we’ve heard triumphant brass solos in the electronic music world.
+The last, most distinctive track to have one would be Capital Cities’ Safe and Sound, but that was a song which was more bubbly nature.
 Combined with hard-hitting, hazy synths, Closer twists the emotive feel of the instrument into a more gritty-sounding anthem.

 Contrast this euphoric chorus with the soft, delicate vocals of Jennie A. and a simplistic piano melody in the verses, then you have a balance between calm and chaotic which is where the track really flourishes.
 It’s also no surprise that the UK music video also picks up on this mix, with a story about a young boy who is calm and peaceful until some misfortune happens.
 Then, he turns into a raging adult, causing havoc all around him.

 Now, as Google jump onto the smartphone scene with their new Pixel phone, of course they needed a track full of energy to accompany the commercial – and they needed to look no further than Closer by Lemaitre to find the right track.